yaolinli/TimeChat-Online/README.md

 🚀 **Coming soon:**

-The current released dataset and code is the *offline* version.
-We will release the online demo in a streaming manner later.
+- [ ] We will release the online demo in a streaming manner later.

 ## Introduction